-male and female talkers included in the multiple-talker conditions were quite distinct on these measures.
-Cleary, Pisoni, and Kirk (2005) found a difference of around two semitones in fundamental frequency range to be necessary for voices to be perceived as distinct by 5-year-olds.
+It is important to consider some general acoustic-phonetic characteristics of the voices included in the experiment as talker effects are reduced when talkers sound similar (Magnuson & Nusbaum, 2007).
+Measures of fundamental frequency mean and range and long-term average slope in Table 2 show that the male and female talkers included in the multiple-talker conditions were quite distinct on these measures.
+Cleary et al. (2005) found a difference of around 2 semitones in fundamental frequency range to be necessary for voices to be perceived as distinct by 5 year olds.
 On this basis, the two female voices were expected to be discriminable from each other and from the male voices in both the 4t1i and 4t4i conditions.
 The fundamental frequency means for the two male voices in each of these conditions were not as well differentiated.
-However, given that the two-semitone criterion was highly conservative (based on data from much younger children and for stimuli constructed via frequency modifications of a single voice), we consider that they were still likely to be perceived as distinct voices.
+However, given that the 2 semitone criterion was highly conservative (based on data from much younger children and for stimuli constructed via frequency modifications of a single voice), we consider that they were still likely to be perceived as distinct voices.

-Discrimination tests.
-These tests assessed the degree to which the introduction of talker and intonation variability affected the discrimination of voicing (/bi/-/pi/) and place (/bi/-/di/) contrasts for DYS and AR listeners.
-The materials were a subset of the materials described above (i.e., the /bi/, /pi/, and /di/ tokens recorded by the eight talkers).
-An XAB discrimination test was used with a gamelike test procedure: The participants saw three spaceships on the screen, one at the top of the screen and two side by side in the lower part of the screen.
-They heard the "chief" alien in the top spaceship utter a token, and then the aliens in the two bottom spaceships also produced a token.
-Participants had to click on the alien on the bottom half of the screen that produced the same syllable as the chief alien.
+Discrimination tests: These tests assessed the degree to which the introduction of talker and intonation variability affected the discrimination of a voicing (/bi/-/pi/) and place (/bi/-/di/) contrast for DYS and AR listeners.
+The materials were a subset of the materials described above (i.e., the /bi/, /pi/ and /di/ tokens recorded by the eight talkers).
+An XAB discrimination test was used with a game-like test procedure.
+The participants saw three spaceships on the screen: one at the top of the screen, and two side by side in the lower part of the screen.
+They heard the 'chief' alien in the top spaceship utter a token, and then the aliens in the two bottom spaceships also produced a token.
+Participants had to click on the alien on the bottom half of the screen that produced the 'same' syllable as the 'chief' alien.
 Equal numbers of /bi/-/pi/ (voicing) and /bi/-/di/ (place) pairs were interspersed in the same test.
 The order of presentation of the triplets (AAB, ABA, BBA, BAB) was counterbalanced within the test.
-In each condition, there were 64 presentations: 32 /bi/-/pi/ triplets and 32 /bi/-/di/ triplets.
+In each condition, there were 64 presentations: 32 /bi/-/pi/ triplets and 32/bi/-/di/ triplets.